◦ Comprehensive security

 - Choose the future date and time when you want the post to go live.

 You’ll see a confirmation that your post is scheduled.
-WordPress will now publish the post automatically at the date and time you selected.
+WordPress will now publish the post automatically on the date and time you selected.
+You can close the editor or log out, and the post will go live without you needing to do anything else.

 What time zone does WordPress use?

 By default, WordPress uses the time zone set under Settings > General in your dashboard.
-You may want to check that setting to make sure it matches your local time or the time zone of your audience.
+Check this setting before scheduling your first post to make sure the time zone matches your local time or your audience’s time zone, whichever is more relevant for your content.

 Managing scheduled posts